About AAS

 Chief Commercial Officer, James Cook University, Singapore

-Initially Andrew started his career in Melbourne in financial management consulting and auditing with BDO Chartered Accountants and Consultants.
+Initially Andrew started his career in Melbourne in management consulting and auditing with BDO Chartered Accountants and Consultants.
 Since then Andrew has worked in a variety of roles in hotel revenue management, property development, and education and training.
-He holds a Bachelor of Commerce degree from Monash University and Master of International Tourism and Hospitality Management from James Cook University with Academic Medal.
+He holds a Bachelor of Commerce with double major in Accounting and Management from Monash University, and Master of International Tourism and Hospitality Management from James Cook University with Academic Medal.

-Andrew is Chair of the Marketing Interest Group, Singapore International Chamber of Commerce (SICC).
-He is a member of Singapore Institute of Directors (SID) and the Australian Chamber of Commerce, Singapore (AustCham).
+Andrew is Chair of the Sustainability Interest Group, Singapore International Chamber of Commerce (SICC) and represents JCU on the Management Committee of Singapore Association for Private Education (SAPE).
+He is a member of Singapore Institute of Directors (SID) and Australian Chamber of Commerce, Singapore (AustCham).

 Dr Bill Foo